Risk and Resilience for Children During a Family Breakup

 The stress of the initial separation is the first opportunity parents have to make good decisions about taking care of children.
 Parents tend to either tell their children too little or tell their children too much.

 Parents usually tell their children too little because they have no idea what to say.
 Parents usually tell their children too much because the parents are so angry or hurt that they want the children to choose sides with them against the other parent.
+Angry and hurt parents often justify telling children too much adult information by taking the moral high ground - I AM NOT GOING TO LIE TO MY CHILDREN.

 Here are the messages children need to hear: